1a1a11a/PyMimircache/README.md

 #### git clone

-git clone needs to add --recurse-submodules option to automatically clone the CMimircache module.
+If you use Github repo, after git clone, do `git submodules update --init` to clone the CMimircache module.

 Alternative using docker
 ------------------------